Attitude to learning

-We will soon be launching an online reporting system called the Go4Schools.
-This will allow parents to view our latest information on there children.
-It includes summaries of attendance, achievements, behaviour issues, latest assessments and a copy of child's timetable.
-Parents can apply for a login by contacting the school office and asking for an application form.
+We use an online reporting system called the Go4Schools.
+This allows parents to view our latest information on their children.
+It includes summaries of attendance, achievements, behaviour issues, homework, latest assessments and a copy of child's timetable.

 We are always pleased to discuss your progress with your parents – a phone call or email is all that is needed to make an appointment.

-At the end of each term Woodbrook Vale publishes a report which informs you of your child’s attainment compared to their target levels.
+At the end of each term Woodbrook Vale publishes a report which informs you of your child’s attainment.
 It also shows you their “Attitude to Learning” for each subject.
-This is provided as a letter between A* and E. The grid below sums up what the grade means and how a pupil can improve their performance in school.
+This is provided as a letter between A* and E. The grid below sums up what the grade means and how a student can improve their performance in school.

 To download a copy of this table click here.